-BAL 1113 Great Ideas of Western Civilization 3 Hours ---------- -- --------- -- of the humanities.
+BAL 1113 Great Ideas of Western Civilization 3 Hours -- --------- --

+This course introduces students to the intellectual foundations of Western Civilization and the study of the humanities.
 It surveys the major ideas that dominate Western Civilization from the ancient to the modern world, providing students with an outline of major historical movements of thought and an encounter with some of the principal works of philosophy, religion, literature, arts, and history that form the Western intellectual tradition.
 It provides students with the concepts needed to succeed in the courses that make up the humanities portion of the general education core curriculum.
 CROSS-LISTED WITH HIS 1113